Maria Alessia Rossi

 Rossi M.A., “Monumental Art” in Curta F., ed., Routledge Handbook of East Central and Eastern Europe in the Middle Ages, 500-1300 (New York: Routledge, 2021), 506–29.

-Ed., with Alice I. Sullivan, Byzantium in Eastern European Visual Culture in the Late Middle Ages (Leiden; Boston: Brill, 2020).
+Rossi M.A., Sullivan A. I., eds., Byzantium in Eastern European Visual Culture in the Late Middle Ages (Leiden; Boston: Brill, 2020).

 Field(s)